KDE/documentation-docs-kdenlive-org/glossary.rst

       Represents the brightness of an image or video.
 Luma is typically paired with :term:`chrominance`.
 Luma represents the achromatic (aka black-and-white) image, while the chroma components represent the color information.

    Library
       Holds assets for generic use in projects.
 For example, watermarks, logos, lower-thirds, intros, and so on.
-See :doc:`/tips_and_tricks/useful_info/the_library`.
+See the chapter :doc:`Library</project_and_asset_management/library>`.

    Lock
       Locks a track for editing.
 Indicated by a closed padlock icon.